Newborn Maine Coon Kittens: The First Weeks

-What Are Newborn Maine Coons Really Like?
-It's hard to imagine our big, fluffy Coonies ever fitting in the palm of a hand, but every one of them started out that tiny!
+What are newborn Maine Coons really like?
+It can be hard to picture your big, fluffy Coonie fitting in the palm of your hand - but every one of them started out that tiny.
+Soft, squirmy, and surprisingly similar to any other newborn kitten.

 tiny newborn maine coon kitten tabby with white.One Day Old